mikeklepacz/CRM/replit.md

 2. Click "Sync Orders"
 3. The system will:
    - Fetch recent orders from WooCommerce
-   - Match orders to clients by email or company name
+   - Match orders to stores
-   - Calculate commissions based on claim dates
+   - Calculate commissions
-   - Update client sales totals
+   - Update sales totals in Commission Tracker

-### 6. Agent Workflow
-Agents can:
-1. View all unassigned clients in their dashboard
-2. Claim clients to start earning commission
-3. Filter clients by inactivity (90/180/365 days) to prioritize follow-ups
-4. Add notes and track follow-up activities
-5. View their total sales and commission earnings

 ## Commission Calculation
 - **First 6 months after claim**: 25% commission on all sales